Maruzensky: 1977: Three year old season

 The horse was then moved to Hakodate.
 However, during training, Maruzensky had developed tendonitis, partly due to hitting the railings there.
-The horse spent all Autumn trying to cure the symptom, but had symptoms showing again when the horse was training for Arima in December.
-While the tendonitis itself was relatively light, both Hashimoto and Hongo agreed to retire the horse at that point as the only major races the horse could have entered by that point was either the Arima and Takarazuka.
+All of autumn was spent recovering from it, but symptoms began showing again when the horse was training for the Arima Kinen.
+While the tendonitis itself was relatively light, both Hashimoto and Hongo agreed to retire the horse as the only major races the horse could have entered by that time were the Arima Kinen and Takarazuka Kinen.

 A retirement ceremony was held at Tokyo Racecourse on January 15, 1978.

 Racing form

 The following racing form is based on information available on JBIS and netkeiba.